 Right click on your hard drive and select Change Drive Letter and Paths.

 Select Add option if your hard drive doesn't have a drive letter, and select Change option if it already has one and you want to change it.

 Choose a letter for the drive and that's all.

 As we have mentioned in the Part 1, the unsupported File System will cause the Seagate external hard drive not showing up issue.
 If you find your hard drive is partitioned but still not show up in your computer, it is possible that it's partitioned with a different file system.
 For example, if you have formatted the hard drive with APFS File System on Mac, this problem will certainly happen when you connect the hard drive to Windows computers.
 To fix it, you need to reformat your Seagate external hard drive with NTFS File System or FAT32 File System that is supported by Windows 11/10/8/7.

 In Disk Management, right click on the hard drive and select Format option.

 Choose NTFS or FAT32 from the File Sysetem.

 Reformat your Seagate external hard drive with new File System with erase all the data on it.
 If you can, please remember to back up your data before formatting.
 However, if you do not have the chance to back up the data, you can use a professional tool to recover the data after formatting.

 Due to the Seagate external hard drive not showing up issue, you might not be able to back up your data before initializing or reformatting the hard drive.
 Luckily, there are loads of powerful data recovery programs nowadays.
-One such program is iMyFone AnyRecover which can help you recover data from the formatted hard drive easily and quickly.
+The best program is iMyFone AnyRecover which can help you recover data from the formatted Seagate hard drive as well as other external hard drives easily and quickly.
 Furthermore, it is compatible with all the versions of Windows, including the latest Windows 11.
 Together with the accessible interface, the software does not require any technical knowledge.
 You can do it by yourself without anyone's assistance.